+The Margo F. Souza Student Leadership Center is a unit with the Office of Leadership, Service and Career.
 The Souza Leadership Center creates programs that encourage students to celebrate and bring every part of their intersecting identities to the table (from gender identity, ethnic identity, personality traits, and all other identities they hold).
 Diversity in thought is important in leadership.
+We work to address existing frameworks that contribute to oppression including racism, heterosexism, ableism, classism, xenophobia, ageism, sexism, transphobia, microaggressions, and all other forms of discrimination.
 We encourage our students, staff, invited speakers, and all of our partners to bring their unique voices, backgrounds, and experiences to their leadership journey.
 We encourage all those invited into our community to respect, value and educate themselves on identities and experiences that are different than their own.

 Addressing Inequities in Leadership

 We understand that many inequities exist in the current state of leadership and leader development in the U.S. and throughout the World.
-We aim to develop leaders who are resilient in overcoming these challenges and who prioritize understanding these issues (which include racial and gender inequities).
+We aim to develop leaders who are resilient in overcoming these challenges and who prioritize understanding these issues (which include racial and gender inequities, among many additional frameworks of oppression).
 We challenge the leaders with whom we work to address such disparities in all spaces in which they engage in leadership.

 Staff Recruitment and Training